 Creating the WS-BPEL file and its "partnerlink" WSDL file is done automatically.
 WS-BPEL files contain a number of sections which each have a particular role, sections such as partnerLinks, variables, faultHandlers and flow.
 These sections are made up individually and added to the file as they are required.
 Each section containing a template for standard layout in a section with relevant information simple is inserted as required.
 Information about Web service invocations is taken from the relevant WSDL file.

-Here is a brief structural outline of the WS-BPEL specification:
+Here is a brief structural outline of the WS-BPEL specification that implements the composite book finder service: